 To have your cover photo looking the best, always use quality sources when downloading images.

-You can use an online banner making platform like Creatopy to create a customized header that features text as well.
+You can use an online banner making platform like Creatopy to create a customized LinkedIn banner that features text as well.

 To personalize the templates we offer, you can either use one of the thousands of stock photos from the gallery or upload your own images.